jocelynmutso/documentation-test/src/markdown/000_basic_operations/005_output_types.md

 There is no return value to note type.

-Note text can be styled with Markdown. *Link to markdown syntax guide*
+Note text can be styled with Markdown.
+[Link to Markdown Syntax Guide](https://www.markdownguide.org/)

 ---